johnamdickson/portfolio-project-5/documentation/learning-notes.md

 Use `pip3 install 'django<4'` for Django installation if following structure of this project.

 ALL AUTH -
-Reminder to add `import os` to settings
+* Reminder to add `import os` to settings
-Use `pip3 install django-allauth==0.41.0`
+* Use `pip3 install django-allauth==0.41.0`
-Change the domain name and display name in the Django admin panel.
+* Change the domain name and display name in the Django admin panel.
-When copying the all auth templates use the following line in the terminal to copy recursively:
+* When copying the all auth templates use the following line in the terminal to copy recursively:
 `cp -r ../.pip-modules/lib/python3.9/site-packages/allauth/templates/* ./templates/allauth`
-To check the python version, hit tab as typing python into the directory string which will return the correct version of python used in the IDE.
+* To check the python version, hit tab as typing python into the directory string which will return the correct version of python used in the IDE.

+HOME/BASE -
+* Add this to base.html head to allow for backwards compatability:
+    `<meta http-equiv="X-UA-Compatible" content="ie=edge">`
+* `mkdir -p` with directory structure e.g. home/templates/home to create structure in main project directory.